 JCSPHPC Mentorship Programme

+The objective of our mentorship programme is to foster a caring community within the JC School of Public Health and Primary Care and to enhance the career prospect of graduates of undergraduate and postgraduates of JCSPHPC.
 The principle of our mentorship programme is to match mentees with similar interests, aspiration of mentees and expectations of mentors, to accelerate the personal and professional development of mentees.
 This is achieved by providing mentees with advice, guideline and feedback from mentors in the healthcare industry.

 Participation to the mentorship program is voluntary basis and the partnership is based on mutual trust.
 The mentoring relationship officially end after from year from October – September.
 It is expected to meet up at least 4 times throughout the year.
+Opening Mixer will be held to kick start the mentorship program of the academic year in 2025-26.
+Both mentors and mentees will also be invited to attend the careers/ industrial seminars held by School.

 Objective of the programme

-• To coach students and give advice related to career development
+To coach students and give advice related to career development

-• To discuss career plans and potential obstacles during the study journey
+To discuss career plans and potential obstacles during the study journey

-• To provide opportunities for social, professional and business connection
+To provide opportunities for social, professional and business connection

-• To share experiences gained through own development process and work
+To share experiences gained through own development process and work

-• To nurture a community of local Public Health Practitioners
+To nurture a community of local Public Health Practitioners

 Roles and responsibilities